-You can now donate to Planet Madagascar using Paypal - just click the link to help support our projects!
+You can now donate to Planet Madagascar using Paypal.

 Open defecation is a major problem in many communities in Madagascar.
-Few communities have any sanitation and open defecation is rampant.
+Few communities have any sanitation program and open defecation is rampant.
 The result is a high degree of disease transmission.
-Community Led Total Sanitation has been successfully implemented in Madagascar and shows promise as a inexpensive means of helping communities reach the goal of becoming open defecation free.
+Community Led Total Sanitation has been successfully implemented in Madagascar and shows promise as an inexpensive means of helping communities reach the goal of becoming open defecation free.

-© Planet Madagascar 2013
+© Planet Madagascar